 Alternative 1: Use the tenant ID

-- Click Azure Active Directory in left panel and click Properties under Manage section.
+- Navigate to Azure Active Directory in left panel and click Properties under Manage section.

 3: Register App for use with oAuth in EWS

-- In the Azure AD portal, under Azure Active Directory click App Registrations to open the App registrations blade.
+- Navigate to App Registrations to open the App registrations page.

-- Click on Authentication.
-Scroll down and enable Allow Public Client Flows by selecting Yes.
-Press Save
+- Scroll down and enable Allow Public Client Flows by selecting Yes.

 - Click Add a permission button.